Keep Your Home Well Ventilated All Year Round

-While it seems like we are still in the throes of summer, there is never a better time to plan for the future than the present.
-Making sure that all of your intake screens are clean and free of debris is a simple task to tack on when you are completing your routine summer yard work.
+Despite still being in the throes of summer, there is never a better time to plan for the future.
+Making sure that all of your intake screens are clean and free of debris is a simple task to tack on during your routine summer yard work.

 Your home or building has several air intake areas which allow for air flow too freely throughout the structure.
 Each intake is equipped with a mesh screen that allows air to flow while keeping out any debris that might try to come through.
 If these screens aren’t properly taken care of they can easily become blocked, preventing fresh air from coming into your home or building.